Updated on Feb.1, 2014

 In 2011, the restaurant was fully redesigned.
 French architect Michel Jouannet, also responsible for work at Hotel Cipriani and the renovation of Brazil's other Orient-Express establishment - Hotel das Cataratas, at Iguaçu Falls - brought Venetian flair into the ambience.

-Luxury details include handmade lamps from Murano, watercolors depicting Venice scenes, ceiling lamps straight out of a Hotel Cipriani guest room and, on the ample windows overlooking the Copacabana Palace swimming pool, white drapes reminiscent of the ones at the cafes of Piazza San Marco.
+Luxury details include Fortuny lamps, watercolors depicting Venice scenes, ceiling lamps straight out of a Hotel Cipriani guest room and, on the ample windows overlooking the Copacabana Palace swimming pool, white drapes reminiscent of the ones at the cafes of Piazza San Marco.

 The resulting ambience, quite romantic, blends in beautifully with the overall hotel décor, which has benefited from several renovations since the early 1990s and made the most of the original design by French architect Joseph Gire - who, in turn, was inspired by stunning hotels such as Le Negresco in Nice.

 Luca Orini has been Cipriani's new chef since late 2013.
 He previously worked at the Grand Hotel Timeo by Orient-Express in Taormina, Italy.

 In February 2014, the chef is debuting a new menu, which will reflect his contemporary slant as well as his insight into Brazilian preferences.